 Typically, biofuel is not used on its own, but is blended with a petroleum-based fuel.
 Any gasoline powered vehicle can use a fuel mixture that contains up to 10% ethanol without causing damage to the engine or fuel system.
 Cars and light trucks built after 2007 have been modified to handle up to 15% ethanol.
 Some specially built vehicles, known as flexible fuel vehicles, are able to use fuel mixtures that are up to 85% ethanol.
-In 2011, almost 14 billion gallons (about 53 billion liters) of ethanol were added to the gasoline consumed in the United States.
+In 2013, about 13 billion gallons (about 50 billion liters) of ethanol were added to the gasoline consumed in the United States.
 Almost all of the gasoline now sold in the United States contains some ethanol.

 Biodiesel use is relatively small compared to ethanol.
-In 2011, a little over 800 million gallons (about 3 billion liters) of biodiesel was produced in the United States.
-Diesel fuel is used by trucks, buses, and tractors.
+In 2011, a little over 800 million gallons (about 3 billion liters) of biodiesel was consumed in the United States.
+By 2014, biodiesel consumption increased to 1.4 billion gallons (about 5.3 billion liters).
 Diesel fuel allows for these vehicles to carry and pull heavy loads better than gasoline.
 Diesel-based fuels that contain up to 20% biodiesel can be used by most recently built diesel-powered vehicles.
 Older vehicles may require engine modifications before they can handle biodiesel.
 The biodiesel industry in the U.S. remains small and biodiesel is available only at some gas stations.

 The plant or animal material that is used to make a biofuel is called a feedstock.
 Almost any plant-based material can be an ethanol feedstock, but some plants are easier to process into ethanol than others.
 Today, ethanol is produced from three main types of feedstocks: starch-based, sugar-based, or cellulosic.